 Ground Water

-In areas with a high water table or where ground water is encountered during installation, continuous dewatering shall be provided to ensure that the excavation is stable and free of water.
+In areas with a high-water table or where ground water is encountered during installation, continuous dewatering shall be provided to ensure that the excavation is stable and free of water.
 Anti-float collars may be needed to ensure that structure is not buoyant.

 Backfilling